 The advantages of General register-based CPU organization –

-- Efficiency of CPU increases as there are a large number of registers are used in this organization.
+- The efficiency of the CPU increases as large number of registers are used in this organization.

 - Less memory space is used to store the program since the instructions are written in a compact way.